uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

 <img src="images/nblm-brain-storm.jpeg" style="float:right;width:400px;padding:10px;" alt="decorative">
 In this activity, we'll explore how GenAI can help you explore a group of journal articles and a video for gaps in the literature and potential research questions to fill those gaps or explore a related topic.

-> NOTE: Like all other Generative AI tools, Google Notebook will sometimes make mistakes, although because you are providing it with training data, it will likely make fewer mistakes than general purpose Generative AI tools.
+> NOTE: Like all other Generative AI tools, Gemini Notebook will sometimes make mistakes, although because you are providing it with training data, it will likely make fewer mistakes than general purpose Generative AI tools.
 Always research any factual claims it makes if you are not a subject area expert.

 If you have any questions or get stuck as you work through this exercise, please ask the instructor for assistance.
 {: .step}